This post may contain affiliate links. Read our disclosure policy here.

 Is Celery and Hummus a Healthy Snack?

 Celery and hummus are both packed with nutrition, making this a terrific snack.
 Celery has tons of vitamins, minerals, and fiber, while hummus is also rich in fiber, protein, calcium, iron, and antioxidants.
-A winning combo!
+A winning and delicious combo!

 Hummus is a great substitute for mayo in many recipes, as I do in my Greek Deviled Eggs recipe.
 More nutrition, less fat!
 When you want a low-carb dip, celery makes a healthy swap for crackers and chips.